Weruva Kurobuta Dog Food receives the Advisor’s highest rating of 5 stars.

 With no sign of any plant-based protein concentrates, this is the profile of a canned dog food containing a generous amount of meat.

-Weruva Kurobuta is a grain-free meat-based canned dog food using an abundance of organic poultry as its main source of animal protein, thus earning the brand 5 stars.
+Weruva Kurobuta is a meat-based canned dog food using an abundance of organic poultry as its main source of animal protein, thus earning the brand 5 stars.

 Those looking for a comparable beef version of this product line may want to check out our review of Weruva Kobe Dog Food.